nairjayesh/mindgap/_posts/2022-01-30-The_Internet.md

 We grow up believing that this environment and its rules is world.

-The Internet erased a side that challenged this side.
+The Internet enabled exposure to things that challenged this environment.
 Without needing the approval of teachers or parents - I was in a sense free.

 Free to read and think about things that challenged the rules and the environment I was brought up in.